v--/website/README.md

 ## Library code

-What I call here "library code" is a bunch of reusable independent modules that would be external dependencies if it was not my goal to implement them.
+What I call here "library code" is a bunch of reusable independent modules that would be external dependencies if it was not my goal to implement them myself.
 Roughly, I have implemented from scratch analogues of some of the tools that I have relied on when building web applications.
 The following may be of interest:

 * [Proposal-compliant](https://github.com/tc39/proposal-observable) observables with extensions based on [RxJS](https://rxjs.dev/) in [`./code/common/observable`](./code/common/observable).